revk/ESP32-EnvMon/README.md

 The CO2 sensor used is an expensive NDIR module providing accurate CO2 measurement which is not fooled by farts, etc.

-A PCB design is included based on milling tracks.
-There is also a PCB design in the ESP32-OLED project which uses a professionally printed PCB layout.

 (c) 2019-21 Andrews & Arnold Ltd, Adrian Kennard.
 See LICENSE file (GPL).